11 Top-Rated Attractions & Things to Do in Fort William

 This incredible example of engineering prowess sits in a small village called Banavie, four miles north of Fort William.
 Neptune's Staircase is a series of locks that span a quarter mile and raise the canal by 19 meters to allow boats to travel up or down.
 Built by Thomas Telford in the early 19th century, it remains Britain's longest staircase lock and a fascinating system to watch.

 You can't visit Scotland without stopping to see a castle.
-While some exist as exquisitely preserved buildings that reek of history, others, like the Old Inverlochy Castle, survive as mere ruins of their formerly grandiose selves.
+While some exist as exquisitely preserved buildings that ooze history, others, like the Old Inverlochy Castle, survive as mere ruins of their formerly grandiose selves.
 Don't let that fool you.

 Built in the late 13th century, the Old Inverlochy Castle may be small, but its history is mighty - and you can read about it on the informative boards positioned throughout.
 Built by the Comyns of Badenoch, Old Inverlochy Castle changed hands multiple times throughout history, most often as a result of warfare.

-Conveniently located in the center of town, The West Highland Museum was founded in 1922.
-Here, you'll find the Goldman coin collection, polished stone axes, ancient pottery and stonework from a wrecked Spanish Galleon, and 1,500-year-old artifacts from a crannog site.
+Conveniently located in the center of town, The West Highland Museum was founded in 1922, making it one of the oldest museums in the Highlands.
+Here, you'll find the Goldman coin collection, polished stone axes, ancient pottery, and stonework from a wrecked Spanish Galleon, and 1,500-year-old artifacts from a crannog site.

 Climb aboard the Hogwarts Express — oops, we mean Jacobite Steam Train.
 Most famous for its role as the Hogwarts Express in the Harry Potter movies, the Jacobite chugs its way along 84 miles of railway between Fort William and Mallaig.